wesleythegreat/arch-installation-guide/README.md

 # arch-installation-guide
-this is an arch installation guide
-**note: this installation will only guide you to install the vanila arch linux with CLI.
+this is an arch installation guide this is based on the arch wiki installation guide **note: this installation will only guide you to install the vanila arch linux with CLI.
 ![image](https://user-images.githubusercontent.com/51907689/111893773-03218300-8a40-11eb-9343-d3cc47674d55.png)
 # The start of installation